intuit/LocationManager/README.md

 ```

 ### Subscribing to Continuous Location Updates
 To subscribe to continuous location updates, use the method `subscribeToLocationUpdatesWithBlock:`.
 This method instructs location services to use the highest accuracy available (which also requires the most power).
-The block will execute indefinitely (until canceled), once for every new updated location regardless of its accuracy.
+The block will execute indefinitely (even across errors, until canceled), once for every new updated location regardless of its accuracy.

 If you do not need the highest possible accuracy level, you should instead use `subscribeToLocationUpdatesWithDesiredAccuracy:block:`.
 This method takes the desired accuracy level and uses it to control how much power is used by location services, with lower accuracy levels like Neighborhood and City requiring less power.
 Note that INTULocationManager will automatically manage the system location services accuracy level, including when there are multiple active location requests/subscriptions with different desired accuracies.

-If an error occurs, the block will execute with a status other than `INTULocationStatusSuccess`, and the subscription will be canceled automatically.
+If an error occurs, the block will execute with a status other than `INTULocationStatusSuccess`, and the subscription will be kept alive.

 Here's an example:
 ```objective-c